thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 ## What's interface and User Interface Design?

-An *interface** is a shared boundary across which two separate entities exchange information.
+An **interface** is a shared boundary across which two separate entities exchange information.
+In computing, an interface is the bridge between the immaterial world that exists in code and the material world that we physically interact with.
+We provide input to the immaterial world through a keyboard or mouse or trackpad or touch screen.

 ![Interface](https://images.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.sentios.co.uk%2Fnews%2Fwp-content%2Fuploads%2F2012%2F03%2Finteractive-user-interface.jpg&f=1)

-In computing, an interface is the "bridge" between the abstract world existing in code and the physical world in which we interact with, providing input through key or mouse events, increasingly on a touchpad or screen.

-#### User Interface Design

-*The implementation of machine interfaces with a focus on user experience.*

-The end goal is to make the user's interactions as efficient as possible.
-Combining concepts from visual design, interaction design, and information architecture, UI Design focuses on what any given user might need to do.
+**User interface design** is the implementation of these interfaces with a focus on user experience.
+The end goal of user interface design is to make the user's interactions as efficient as possible.
+UI Design combines concepts from various fields such as visual design, interaction design, and information architecture to focus on what any given user might need to do.

 ![Responsive User Interface Design](http://www.webfuel.com/blog/responsive-design-1.png)